supki/procfiled/README.md

 What is MTD?
 ------------
 Move Torrent Daemon is a daemon, that automatically works with files.
 It could manage your ~/Downloads directory, for example.
-Consider next configuration file:
+Consider:
+###config example###
 	$ cat ~/.mtdconf
 	move	*.torrent	~/Downloads	~/Downloads/.torrents
 	move	*.png		~/Downloads	~/Pictures